aakash414/VeriSafe/README.md

-# WebSafe
+# VeriSafe

-WebSafe is a project for securely storing and sharing sensitive PII (Personal Identifiable Information) data of citizens.
+VeriSafe is a project for securely storing and sharing sensitive PII (Personal Identifiable Information) data of citizens.
 The project implements decentralized storage and provides a convenient way for citizens to securely access their PII data and share with authorized third-party organizations.

 ## Features